gofair-foundation/fsr_curation/CONTRIBUTING.md

 5. Suggest replacement with new (persistent) web links if considered useful

-7. Check if the description is informative enough or if it needs to be corrected/improved (add Y or N)
+6. Check if the description is informative enough or if it needs to be corrected/improved (add Y or N)

-8. Check if the allocated FSR types are all correct (add Y or N)
+7. Check if the allocated **FSR types** are all correct (add Y or N) - If you think that a change is needed, this will have **consequence for its use in the FIPs**!

-9. Check if the resource is described in FAIRsharing and if a DOI exists.
+8. Check if the resource is described in FAIRsharing and if a DOI exists.
 If so, then check if the nanopub already refers to it.
 In case the FAIRsharing does not refer to it, add it in the table.
 Be aware that FAIRsharing has not all types included and thus not all resources will have a reference in FAIRsharing.

-11. If the FSR was created in the FIP wizard add an F or if it was created in the SIP wizard add an S to the table.
+9. If the FSR was created in the FIP wizard add an F or if it was created in the SIP wizard add an S to the table.
 Otherwise, if it was created in Nanodash, add the creator's ORCID.
 In addition, check if the `prov:wasDerivedFrom` in the pubinfo section of the nanopub resolves to the correct FSR project in the wizard (see https://github.com/fip-wizard/fip-wizard/issues/1)

 Finally,